Exercise Injuries to Your Shoulder

 What you'll feel: Pain in your shoulder.
 You might also see a bump on top of the shoulder where it's separated.

-How it's treated: Wear a sling to keep your shoulder still.
+How it's treated: You will need to see your doctor if you suspect you have an AC joint injury.
+You will likely need to wear a sling to keep your shoulder still.
 Ice the area for about 20-30 minutes every couple of hours to reduce swelling.
 Take acetaminophen or a nonsteroidal anti-inflammatory drug like ibuprofen to help with the pain.

 How to prevent it: Do range-of-motion and strengthening exercises.
 Gradually increase the weight and number of reps to strengthen your shoulder.